John Saumarez Dumaresq: Naval career

 In April 1922, Dumaresq was posted back to the Royal Navy.
 On the return journey he contracted pneumonia, and died in the US Military Hospital in Manila on 22 July.

+He was originally buried at the Protestant Cemetery for British citizens in Makati City.
+His remains, along with those of other British nationals, were transferred to a common grave in the Manila North Cemetery.
+The remains were later transferred to Manila Memorial Park – Sucat, Paranaque, Philippines, where a memorial marker was installed in his honor.